mbrown1508/microsoftbotframework/docs/asynctasks.md

 ##### Configure Async Tasks
-Note: I have only successfully tested async tasks on Linux.
+Note: Async tasks will not work on windows as

 You will have to setup a celery backend, I personally use redis but rabbitmq should work as well.
 I good guide to setting up reddis on Ubuntu can be found here https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-redis-on-ubuntu-16-04.